 Today, home equity loans are less of a free-for-all for taxpayers.
 A 2017 tax law suspended deductions for interest paid on home equity loans and lines of credit, unless they are being used to buy, build or substantially improve a home.
 This new policy came into effect in 2018 and remains in force until 2026.

-What are the benefits of a home equity loan?
+Benefits of a home equity loan

 There are some solid benefits to going with a home equity loan.
 Here’s a few: